 Foto Relevance is a proud member of the Houston Art Gallery Association (HAGA).
 The gallery is located in the historic Museum District in Houston, Texas in close proximity to the Museum of Fine Arts, Houston, the Menil, and the Houston Center for Photography.

 Geoffrey founded Foto Relevance with the intention of bringing his business acumen to those seeking curated photography-based art for their collections.
-He uses his longstanding network to help match artists with collectors.
-He is on the Board of Directors of the Houston Center for Photography (HCP), a nonprofit organization offering exhibitions, workshops, classes and outreach programs.
-He is a former member of its Exhibitions Committee and former co-chair of the Print Auction.
+He uses his longstanding network to help match artists with collectors, and is a collector himself, writing extensively about photographers he meets who he finds are creating new and challenging work.